FusionAuth/fusionauth-site/site/_posts/2023-04-20-how-to-set-up-single-sign-on-between-fusionauth-wordpress.md

 * Check "Link Existing Users" if users in your local WordPress database have the same emails as users in your FusionAuth database; otherwise you'll see an error when those users try to log in.

 Note that the "Authorize Endpoint" need not be changed since that will be opened in the browser.
 As mentioned above, for URLs like the "Token Validation Endpoint URL", if you are using Docker, you will need to use a docker resolvable hostname like `fusionauth`.
-If you're not using Docker, you should keep all the URLs pointed at `localhost`.
+If you are not using Docker, you should keep all the URLs pointed at `localhost`.

 Finally click on the "Save Changes" button.
-Here's what a filled out form will look like after you have filled it out:
+Here's what a filled out form will look like after you've filled it out:

 {% include _image.liquid src="/assets/img/blogs/wordpress-sso-fusionauth/configure-oidc-generic-client-settings-saved.png" alt="Final plugin configuration." class="img-fluid" figure=false %}

 ## Testing

 To test the whole login flow, log out of the WordPress dashboard or use an incognito window.
-Navigate to the WordPress login page: `http://localhost:8030/wp-login.php`.
-You should see a "Login with OpenID Connect" button above the usual login fields.
+Navigate to the WordPress login page `http://localhost:8030/wp-login.php` and you should see a "Login with OpenID Connect" button above the usual login fields.

 {% include _image.liquid src="/assets/img/blogs/wordpress-sso-fusionauth/wordpress-login-screen.png" alt="WordPress login screen with FusionAuth login enabled." class="img-fluid" figure=false %}